“Some people can be reasoned into sense, and others must be shocked into it.” ~ Thomas Paine

 “I have not failed 10,000 times.
 I have found 10,000 ways that will not work.”~ Thomas Edison

-Most of these operatives and talking dreads have been fooled by a cynical conservative philosophy that has aggressively opposed almost every progressive social policy or act that advanced America’s power, prestige, or impact on science, education, commerce, or the evolution of modern democracies.
+The majority of these operatives have been duped in service by a cynical conservative philosophy that has aggressively opposed almost every liberal social policy or achievements that have advanced America’s power, prestige, or impact on science, education, commerce, or the evolution of modern democracies.
 Since such forward progress always has a cost, they prefer to advance any and all deceits that push as much of that cost onto the middle class as possible.
 Some of them are paid to push this selfish agenda, while others just do it because it’s an excuse to rail against everyone and everything that lowers their self-esteem.
+Pathology politics is now a thing.
+An absolutely ruinous disease for which there be no cure without some kind to total educational reboot of our entire culture.

-I was born and raised in New York, and spent well over a decade of my life living in Manhattan, the only borough most people care about.
+I was born and raised in New York, and spent well over a decade of my life living in Manhattan, the only borough many people ever cared about.
 I still consider that my spiritual home, if not my current place of residence.
 As of late 2010, I live in South Florida, as a courtesy to my mother, who now lives only a few miles away, and who welcomes the company of her children—periodically.
-(I don’t know why.).
+(I have know idea why.).
+I'm the token heterosexual in a mostly gay enclave called Wilton Manors where I reside in a moderately sized loft apartment that is 1/4 office, 1/4 home, 1/4 inventor's workshop, and 1/4 cat hair.

 Hobbies & Interests

-I am a liberal iconoclast trying to survive in a country I once loved, and can now barely recognize without a handbook on media domination, a tip sheet on the Republican noise machine and a reference manual to Pentecostal homilies about Jesus and his Technicolor Bassboat.
+I am just a simple liberal iconoclast trying to survive in a country I once loved, and can now barely recognize without a handbook on media domination, a tip sheet on the Republican noise machine, and a reference manual to all those Pentecostal homilies about Jesus and his Technicolor Bass boat.
+If you listen to the typical Sean Hannity or Glen Beck listener, I’m one of those worthless, intellectually crippled liberal ideologues that doesn't’t work, or invent stuff that creates wealth or surplus value.
+Instead, goes their tropes, like most progressives, I live on welfare and any spare change I can make cleaning windshields.

-Oh yeah, and sometimes I like to annoy my friends by watching American Idol.
-I always liked talent shows, and watching anything where people aspire to something, whatever it is.
-If for no other reason, it kills time between episodes of shoe-hurling at right wing think tank “scholars,” whom I all too often see on Washington Journal, squeezed in between callers without teeth “thanking god for C-Span.”
+I like to annoy friends on Twitter by watching American Idol.
+I've always liked talent shows, and watching anything where people aspire to something, whatever that something is.
+If for no other reason, it kills time between episodes of shoe-hurling at right wing think tank “scholars,” whom I all too often see on Washington Journal, squeezed in between callers “thanking god for C-Span.”

 Things Every High School Student Should Read